Iran defiant as U.N. nuclear talks fail

 One key finding was information that Iran had built a large containment chamber at Parchin to conduct high-explosives tests.
 The U.N. agency said there were "strong indicators of possible weapon development".

-The IAEA said intensive efforts had been made to reach agreement on a document "facilitating the clarification of unresolved issues" in connection with Iran's nuclear program.
+The IAEA said intensive efforts had been made to reach agreement on a document "facilitating the clarification of unresolved issues" in connection with Iran's nuclear programme.

 "Unfortunately, agreement was not reached on this document," it said in an unusually blunt statement on Wednesday.